-Instructions for States that identified priority and focus schools under ESEA flexibility for SY 2016-17: Provide the information listed in the bullets below for those schools.
+Instructions for States that identified priority and focus schools5 under ESEA flexibility for SY 2017-18: Provide the information listed in the bullets below for those schools.

-- District Name - District NCES ID Code - School Name - School NCES ID Code - Whether the school met the proficiency target in reading/language arts in accordance with the State's approved ESEA flexibility request - Whether the school met the 95 percent participation rate target for the reading/language arts assessment - Whether the school met the proficiency target in mathematics in accordance with the State's approved ESEA flexibility request - Whether the school met the 95 percent participation rate target for the mathematics assessment - Whether the school met the other academic indicator for elementary/middle schools (if applicable) in accordance with the State's approved ESEA flexibility request - Whether the school met the graduation rate goal or target for high schools (if applicable) in accordance with the State's approved ESEA flexibility request - Status for SY 2016-17 (Use one of the following status designations: priority or focus) - If applicable, State-specific status in addition to priority or focus (e.g., grade, star, or level) - Whether (yes or no) the school is a Title I school (This information must be provided by all States.) - Whether (yes or no) the school was provided assistance through Section 1003(a). - Whether (yes or no) the school was provided assistance through Section 1003(g).
+- District Name - District NCES ID Code - School Name - School NCES ID Code - Status for SY 2017-18 (Use one of the following status designations: priority or focus) - If applicable, State-specific status in addition to priority or focus (e.g., grade, star, or level) - Whether (yes or no) the school is a Title I school (This information must be provided by all States.) - Whether (yes or no) the school was provided assistance through Section 1003(a). - Whether (yes or no) the school was provided assistance through Section 1003(g).